INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/10 - Key Management and Distribution/10 - Key Management and Distribution.md

 5. A purges `PUa` and `PRa`, and B purges `PUa`
 	*We don't want to leave traces of the exchange as it gives clues (or even the entire answer) if an adversary can put his hands on it.*

+> [!fail]- Is it safe?
+No...
-This works but introduces some issues, including identity assumptions.
+> This works but introduces some issues, including identity assumptions.
-	*A must trust B, and B must trust the identifier A forwards him)*
+>	*A must trust B, and B must trust the identifier A forwards him)*

 ### Mutual Authentication